WW2 Memorial complex in KYIV

 Timothy Snyder (Bloodlands: Europe Between Hitler and Stalin, 2010)

 - THE FIRST FRONTIER BATTLES.
-A gallery symbolizes courage of the frontier contact troops of the Soviet army, who suffered the German invasion within the first days of the War in the East in June-July 1941.
+A gallery symbolizes the courage of the frontier contact troops of the Soviet army, who suffered the German invasion within the first days of the war in the East in June-July 1941.

 - UNBROKEN.
-Statues imperson the spirit of the Soviet people, who were not broken under the occupation between the years of 1941 and 1944.
+Statues impersonate the spirit of the Soviet people, who were not broken under the occupation between the years of 1941 and 1944.

 - RESISTANCE MOVEMENT.
 Bronze statues of men and women, young and senior, who took up arms to fight against the occupation, behind the enemy lines at the expense of one’s life.